GeekHive/SitecoreVSTS/BuildTemplates/README.md

 	    *   Default Value: -pathToPackages "$(Build.ArtifactStagingDirectory)\_Packages"
 		*   Likely no changes needed
 *   Automatically, recursively seeks out *.update files and removes an files from the ~\bin directories.
+*   Assumes TDS Update packages are set to "Items Only".

 ---